 Tell the truth now – have you ever watched Enter the Dragon or The Karate Kid and then tried (and failed) to imitate those slick fighting moves?
-Whether we’ve done it to fend off bullies, impress the other sex, improve body image and self-confidence or even as a form of self defence, we have all tried our hand at martial arts at least once.
+Whether we’ve done it to fend off bullies, impress someone, tried it as a HIIT workout, used it to improve body image and self-confidence or even as a form of self defence, we have all tried our hand at martial arts at least once.

 In the 2000 Sydney Olympic Games, Lauren Burns won the first-for-Australia gold medal for Taekwondo, triggering a wave of classes and new obsessions.
 While it might seem intimidating to a beginner, learning martial arts is not impossible no matter how old you are.
 It is an activity that is accessible to people of all ages and can be learned by anyone with the desire and the discipline.

 Before we begin, we’ll take a quick look at the different types of martial arts so you can decide which form is right for you.
 Let’s get kicking, but be careful with those nunchucks!

 Which sports are included under martial arts?